 Fit and Comfort

-Combine a super lightweight, four-way stretch fabric with a gusseted panel and you've got the Cadence.
+Combine a super lightweight, four-way stretch fabric with a gusseted panel, and you've got the Cadence.
 It's a breathable short that moves with you as you rush the singletrack.
-If you're more petite, you might find the Cadence to be too long in length for everyday trail ride.
-It's got a 13-inch inseam, the third longest in the review, which paired perfectly with all types of knee pads for a downhill adventure.
+If you're more petite, you might find the Cadence too long for everyday trail rides.
+It's got a 13-inch inseam, which pairs well with all types of knee pads for a downhill adventure.

-We loved the easy style of the Cadence.
+We like the easy style of the Cadence.
 Not too form-fitting, not too baggy.
-These reminded us of the 90s skater style that rides right above the hip, and falls straight legged to the knee.
-We all agreed that we would just wear these shorts for any activity, which is why we gave them an 8 for style — that they were meant for biking was a bonus!
+These remind us of the 90s skater style that rides right above the hip and falls straight legged to the knee.
+These shorts are fast drying and would double as fantastic board shorts for that celebratory dip in the lake.

-If you're looking for a breathable, lightweight protective short with a bit of urban skate style, the Dakine Cadence is for you.
+If you're looking for a breathable, lightweight short with a bit of urban skate style, the Cadence is for you.
 These shorts will take you from the trail to the beach without a hitch.